xgreenrx-star/pwdongle/BLE_USAGE.md

 # BLE (Bluetooth Low Energy) Connection Guide

 ## Overview
-PWDongle now supports BLE connectivity for smartphone control using the Nordic UART Service (NUS) protocol.
+PWDongle supports BLE connectivity for smartphone control using the Nordic UART Service (NUS) protocol. **BLE mode is now the default boot behavior** for maximum convenience.

 ## Activation

-1. On the device, enter the BLE mode code: **0000**
+### Automatic (Default)
+1. Power on the device
+2. Wait for the 3-second countdown to complete (displays "Starting BLE mode" with countdown)
-2. Device will reboot and display "BLE Ready" with instructions
+3. Device automatically enters BLE mode and displays "BLE ACTIVE"
-3. Device advertises as: **PWDongle**
+4. Device advertises as: **PWDongle**

+### Manual Override
+- **To access PIN entry instead**: Press the BOOT button during the countdown
+- **To force BLE on next boot**: Enter code **0000** (though it's already the default)

 ## Smartphone Setup